International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 While a growing number of countries have aging strategies, much more needs to be done to define specific plans or legally binding instruments that address population aging.

 According to the Decade of Healthy Ageing Baseline Report, in 2020, 105 United Nations Member States (54 percent) had reported a national plan that aligned with healthy aging principles.
-As of February 2022, FP Analytics research found that 128 United Nations Member States - 66.3 percent of total Member States - had developed at least one targeted national or subnational law, policy, or plan related to aging.
-In at least six countries, one or more subnational jurisdictions have formulated plans of their own.
-These subnational plans exist at the state or province level in Belgium, Canada, Italy, the Netherland, the United Kingdom, and the United States.
+Based on publicly accessible documents, FP Analytics research found that, as of November 2023, 150 United Nations Member States—78 percent of total Member States—had developed at least one targeted national or subnational policy, plan, or law related to aging.
+In at least eight countries where no national law, policy, or plan was identified, one or more subnational jurisdictions have formulated plans of their own, while others have both national and subnational plans.
+These subnational plans exist at the state or provincial level in Australia, Belgium, Canada, Italy, the Netherlands, the United Kingdom, and the United States, among others.

 Figure 2